 - Local soft tissue infection: cellulitis, erysipelas.

-- Neurological: trigeminal neuralgia, herpes zoster.
+- Neurological: trigeminal neuralgia, herpes zoster, post-herpetic neuralgia.

 - Parotid gland: mumps, other causes of parotitis, abscess, duct obstruction, calculi, tumour.